 Fruit is the main staple of the yellow-cheeked gibbon’s diet.
-She is not entirely frugivorous, however.
-Especially in the dry season, when ripened fruit is scarce, she may turn to eating shoots, leaves, flowers, and occasionally insects or bird eggs to supplement her dietary needs.
+They are not entirely frugivorous, however.
+Especially in the dry season, when ripened fruit is scarce, they may turn to eating shoots, leaves, flowers, and occasionally insects or bird eggs to supplement her dietary needs.

 More remains to be studied concerning the yellow-cheeked gibbon’s diet.

 Gibbons are almost exclusively arboreal (live in trees) and very rarely leave the comfort and safety of the crown canopy.
 Here, with easy access to any in-season fruits and beyond the reach of predators, they are able to live a life that is virtually free of stressors.

 To get around in the trees, a gibbon primarily uses a type of locomotion known as brachiation.
 Grasping a branch with his hook-shaped hand, he swings himself underneath it.
 Then, by harnessing the momentum from his swing, he propels himself forward to grasp another branch with his other hand.
 He continues this process indefinitely, in a chain of dynamic and energetic movement that outperforms even the most daring and practiced of human trapeze artists.